 We’ve all been there – tension is high and patience is slow.
 When the temptation to give up and is greater than the desire to stay and fight for your marriage.
 Challenging times are fair game for EVERY family.
 And what you do in the face of these tough times makes all the difference.

-To fight means to strive or contend for victory, in battle or in single combat; to attempt to defeat, subdue, or destroy an enemy, either by blows or weapons.
+To fight means to strive or contend for victory in battle or in single combat; to attempt to defeat, subdue, or destroy an enemy, either by blows or with weapons.

 When a boxer gets in the ring, he’s not there to lose.
 He’s going for blood to win the fight!

-I personally didn’t get into too many fights when I was a younger, but I was in enough to learn a few tricks.
-And the first thing girls did, is take out our earrings and pull our hair back.
-No one wants to get an earring ripped out or loose a chunk of hair!
+I personally didn’t get into too many fights when I was younger but I was in enough to learn a few tricks.
+And the first thing girls did, was take out their earrings and pull their hair back.

 Why am I talking about all this fighting?
 Because we have a very real opponent in this ring called LIFE, who’s already throwing punches.
 And we need to be ready to hit back and not get sucker punched.